Moreland Bus

-Moreland Bus Lines, branded as MorelandBus, is a school and charter bus operator in Melbourne, Australia.
-The company was also a route service operator up until October 2023, it also operated two routes under contract to Public Transport Victoria until they were sold to Kinetic Melbourne.
+Moreland Bus (stylised as MorelandBus) is a school and charter bus operator in Melbourne, Australia.
+It was formerly a route service operator up until October 2023, when it sold its two routes operated under contract to Public Transport Victoria to Kinetic Melbourne.

 Moreland Bus Lines also has sister operations based in Cowes and Wonthaggi, operating as South Coast Bus and Phillip Island Bus respectively.